 - 3 months late – £100 penalty

-- 6 months – 10% penalty added to estimated tax bill
+- 6 months – 10% penalty added to the estimated tax bill

-- 12 months – 10% penalty added to estimated tax bill
+- 12 months – 10% penalty added to the estimated tax bill

 The deadline for delivering your tax return and full statutory accounts is 12 months after the end of your company’s Corporation Tax accounting period.

 The deadline for paying all Corporation Tax owed by your company is 9 months and 1 day after the end of your Corporation Tax accounting period.

 Construction Industry Scheme

 Contractors working under the Construction Industry Scheme (CIS) will face additional late filing penalties if they miss the deadline for submitting their CIS returns:

 - 1 day late – automatic £100 penalty

 - 2 months late – £200 penalty